Malekkamoua/data-feed/README.md

 # Process Data Command

-This Laravel Artisan command (`app:process-data`) is designed to process XML data from either a local file or an API endpoint.
+This Laravel Artisan command (`app:process`) is designed to process XML data from either a local file or an API endpoint.
 Depending on the user's choice, it can either save the data directly into a database or generate SQL scripts for manual execution.

 ## Installation